humdrum-tools/humdrum-documentation/guide/ch17/index.md

 ------------------------------------------------------------------------

-Many research problems can be addressed by building an *inventory* \-- that is, identifying the number of occurrences of various types of data.
+Many research problems can be addressed by building an *inventory* &mdash;
+that is, identifying the number of occurrences of various types of data.
 Questions such as the following all pertain to the generation of
 inventories:

 -   Does Liszt use a greater variety of harmonies than Chopin?
--   What is the most frequently used dynamic marking in Beethoven, and how does Beethoven\'s practice compare with that of Brahms?
+-   What is the most frequently used dynamic marking in Beethoven, and how does Beethoven's practice compare with that of Brahms?
 -   Are flats more common than sharps in Monteverdi?
--   Did Bartók\'s preferred articulation marks change over his lifetime?
+-   Did Bartók's preferred articulation marks change over his lifetime?
 -   Is there a tendency to use the subdominant pitch less often in pop melodies than in (say) French chanson?
 -   How frequent are light-related words such as "lumen" or "lumine"